ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 1 -- Beginning of the project
 ### September 20, 2019
 Spent an hour today with Matt and Christian discussing the blueprint of this project.
-Feel really excited.
+Felt really excited.
 Hope this year will go well.
 ![](https://raw.githubusercontent.com/rywjhzd/rywjhzd.github.io/master/images/blog/2019-09-20.jpg)

 ### September 21, 2019